satindergrewal/Shurli/README.md

  Shurli App - Test version

+## :warning: This is in alpha phase right now so please expect breaking changes.

 ## Objective

  To build an independent GUI application that works with existing supported wallets to make sub-atomic trades.